-- Community Name: The name ("public" by default) used as an identifier when SNMPv1 traps are sent to this trap receiver. - Authenticate Traps: When this option is enabled (the default), the NMS identified by the NMS IP/ Host Name setting will receive authentication traps (traps generated by invalid attempts to log on to this device).
+- Community Name: The name used as an identifier when SNMPv1 traps are sent to this trap receiver. - Authenticate Traps: When this option is enabled (the default), the NMS identified by the NMS IP/ Host Name setting will receive authentication traps (traps generated by invalid attempts to log on to this device).